 Can it be used for outdoor pieces?

 It is not recommended to use SIO-2 PLUS® clay for outdoor objects.
-SIO-2 PLUS® clay is not waterproof.
+SIO-2 PLUS® clay is not water resistant.
 Although the clay is dry and hardened, if it is exposed to environmental conditions (rain, snow, ice) it softens and deteriorates.
 To make outdoor pieces it is recommended to use conventional SIO-2® ARGILA clay fired in a ceramic kiln.

 Can SIO-2 PLUS® clay be fired?

 Firing SIO-2 PLUS® clay is not recommended.
 For this purpose it is recommended to use a non-hardening natural clay (SIO-2® ARGILA).
 Even so, as it is composed essentially of natural clays, it can be fired in a ceramic kiln at 1000ºC.